MahithasriDara/HR_DataAnalytics/README.md

 # HR_DataAnalytics
-# 📊 HR Analytics Dashboard - Atliq Corp
+# 📊 HR Analytics Dashboard - Atliq

 This project presents an **HR Analytics Dashboard** built in **Power BI** using masked employee data from **Atliq Corp**.
 The dashboard helps HR professionals analyze workforce data such as employee distribution, attrition rates, department performance, and key HR KPIs for strategic decision-making.